 Location: Old Town Square in Ft.
 Collins, CO

 I haven’t visited Explorado Market, but I’ve heard good things about this 100 percent dedicated gluten-free bakery in Ft.
 Collins.
 The bakery is moving to Old Town Square in Ft.
 Collins in March 2023 where it will be a gluten-free bakery, coffee shop, and cafe.
 I’ll update this information when it becomes available.

 Location: 14515 E. Alameda Ave, Suite E, Aurora, CO 80012

-Gina’s Kitchen Delights is a cafe and bakery located inside the new Parkside Eatery in Aurora.
-Enjoy a variety of soups, sandwiches, salads, and hot plates along with a HUGE selection of baked goods.
+Gina’s Kitchen Delights is a cafe and bakery inside the new Parkside Eatery in Aurora.
+Enjoy a variety of soups, sandwiches, salads, and hot plates, along with a HUGE selection of baked goods.
 Gina (pictured) even makes her own homemade millet bread for the sandwiches!

 I personally enjoyed the copycat gluten-free Ding Dongs and copycat Twix bars, but you’ll find cupcakes, brownies, cookies, and homemade granola too.
 I can’t wait to go back!

 Location: 7255 S Havana St, Centennial, CO – CLOSED